How do you use a 3D printer? Where to use a 3D printer?

 Rapid prototyping is in demand in architecture, design, engineering and construction industries.
 Those professionals can ask for your service to produce a scale prototype of their design for a conceptual presentation or to test the viability of the end product.

 3D printers are not easy to use.
-It takes time for you to be comfortable with your machine and eventually maximize its functionalities.
+Thus, it may take time for you to be comfortable with your machine and maximize its functionalities.

-The good thing about this machine is that it can help you make money.
+The good thing about 3D printers is that they can help you make money.
 So, apply the tips above to produce better and quality prints for a potential 3D printing business.

 If you are interested to learn more about 3D printing, feel free to check our homepage.